hazlema/Svelte-5-SocketIO/README.md

-# 🔌 Socket.IO Integration with Svelte
+# 🔌 Socket.IO Integration with Svelte 5 and Runes

 A powerful Socket class that integrates Socket.IO with Svelte's reactivity system for real-time communication.